amitgajbhiye/biencoder_concept_property/README.md

 ```

-The `download_models.sh` will download `BERT-base-uncased` model pretrained on ConceptNet data in Generics KB plus the `has_property` relation data in the Concept Net.
+The `download_models.sh` will download `BERT-base-uncased` model pretrained on ConceptNet data in Generics KB and the `has_property` relation data in the Concept Net.

 The default configurations for generating the concept/property embeddings are mentioned in the configuration file - `configs/generate_embeddings/get_concept_property_embeddings.json`.